How to Read Piet Mondrian

 Mondrian reduced his artistic vocabulary to simple geometric elements and a few elementary colors as symbols of the expression of cosmic order.
 To do so, he removed all textures, curves, or diagonal lines and all formal figures.
 He created a purified art style.
 In fact, he even reduced his own name from Pieter Cornelius Mondriaan to Mondrian.

-Indeed, Piet Mondrian wanted to create paintings that could be universally read, and art that is direct and reflects visual harmony.
+Indeed, Piet Mondrian wanted to create paintings that could be universally read and art that is direct and reflects visual harmony.
 That’s the reason why everyone is able to recognize him.
-This animation shows (in a really funny way) the evolution of his art style: Mondrian loved Boogie Woogie.

 Mondrian started approaching this philosophical theory in 1908.
 His basic compositions are an exploration of opposing forces.
 We can interpret the black and white color, and the static and dynamic movements as a confrontation between positive and negative, or feminine and masculine.
 Mondrian’s neoplastic art is an instrument that aims to help us reach our inner balance.